MystenLabs/sui/doc/src/learn/sui-move-diffs.md

 ---
-title: Sui Deltas from Move
+title: How Sui Move differs from Core Move
 ---

 This document describes the Sui programming model and highlights the differences between the core (previously Diem) Move language and the Move we use in Sui.
 First remember, Move is a language and Sui a platform.